leroidubuffet/leroidubuffet/README.md

 # Hello, I'm Yago! 👋

-Welcome to my GitHub profile!
 I'm a developer and learning designer based in Madrid.
 I'm passionate about Artificial Intelligence, and I try to create projects that make a difference.

 ## About Me